WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Embed-Boardings-List.md

 1. Go back to the Web UI and copy the Chart ID:
 <img src="/assets/images/CopyBDChart.png" style="border:1px solid black" width="100%"><BR><BR>

+1. In the Charts UI, click "Close" to close the "Embed Chart" window.<BR><BR>

 1. Paste the Chart ID into your web application's src/config.js file under "patrol-hours".